akotulu/nikon900arduino-motorizer/README.md

 ### Programs

-* Rhinoceors - 3D model
+* Rhinoceros - 3D model
 * 123Desing - Convert svg to stl
 * Photoshop - Magic Wand tool
+* Arduino IDE - the tool

-### Pitfails
+### Pitfalls

 * Motor is weak when speed is increased
 * Clean the gears from printing overhead with sandpaper
 * Use extra washers to level motor
-* Transfer gear has 1mm cap, use cardboard to make a spring
+* Transfer gear has 1mm cap, cut cardboard circle to make a washer if needed
+* I prefer smooth rotation, but motor may get stuck.
+Change the program to rotate motor less frequently with higher revolutions
+* Sketch uses 28782 bytes (93%) of program storage space.
+Maximum is 30720 bytes
+* Global variables use 1426 bytes (69%) of dynamic memory, leaving 622 bytes for local variables.
+Maximum is 2048 bytes
+* If everything fails, model second motor on other side
+* Test before going hunting, it is homemade and may not work first time

+## Prerequisites

+* Soldering iron
+* Sanding paper
+* Micro USB male to USB male cable for Arduino Nano

+## Install

+1. Unzip arduino-libs.zip, arduino-KingTideMPU9150.zip to ./Documents/Arduino/libraries on Mac, ..\<you>\Documents\Arduino on Win
+2. Calibrate MPU sensor with project found in sensor calibration folder
+3. If new to Rhinoceros then docs folder may help you
+4. Assemble, included few images in img folder

 ## Commands